Pūkorokoro-Miranda Catchment Mountains to Sea Project

 Living Water funded Farm Environment Plans (FEPs) for large land blocks and created hybrid FEPs for smaller blocks (under 20 hectares) removing some of the complexity and costs associated with FEPs and providing more options/flexibility.

 To engage owners of smaller landholdings in catchment management a Predator Free Strategy was developed.
 Though not normally part of a standard integrated catchment management approach, this was the outcome of a survey of landowners and a community workshop, and was critical in engaging owners of smaller landholdings in catchment management activities.
+Recognizing the importance of protecting the extensive revegetation work across the waterways and wetlands, and of engaging owners of smaller landholdings, a possum control expert was brought in.
+He supported the community to upskill in trapping and lead a trial of trapping methods.

 Unfortunately, drought conditions in 2019/20 prevented water quality sampling.
 Drone footage of the catchment provides a photographic record of mitigation actions, such as silt detention dams and poplar planting on erosion-prone slopes.
-The Catchment Condition Survey will be repeated in 2022 to measure progress.
+The Catchment Condition Survey was repeated in 2023 to measure progress.

 Dion Patterson